woolabs/woolabs.github.io/_posts/2015-06-04-capriccio-on-the-intranet-penetration.markdown

 # 01. intranet proxy and forwarding

 [Image: https://quip.com/-/blob/YCIAAADtDa5/gNFHcx2vzWIgLNvnX-JBYA]

-### the distinction between a forward proxy and a reverse proxy
+the distinction between a forward proxy and a reverse proxy

-## 1.1the forward proxy
+## 1.1 the forward proxy

     Lhost－－》proxy－－》Rhost